 - High potency lemon bioflavonoid complex

-Wikipedia reports that in 1965 Walter Reed Hospital conducted a study of citrus bioflavonoids in people who had hearing loss that was not related to Meniere's Disease.
-Those researchers however found no improvement in hearing.
+In another investigation, Walter Reed Hospital, in 1965, conducted a study of citrus bioflavonoids in people with hearing loss that was not related to Meniere's Disease.
+Those researchers found no improvement in hearing.

-In a 2016 study, researchers gave 40 people with tinnitus either:
+In another study where researchers gave 40 people with tinnitus either:

 - Lipoflavonoid + manganese